mmagnus/RNA-Structural-Bioinformatics-Crash-Course/README.md

 # 1. Sequence
 What is a FASTA format?

-- 1. [ ] write the seq in the Fasta format
+- [ ] 1. write the seq in the Fasta format

 More: https://en.wikipedia.org/wiki/FASTA_format

-## Which RNA family the seq belongs to?
+**RFAM** database is a collection of RNA families, each represented by multiple sequence alignments, consensus secondary structures and covariance models (CMs). (http://rfam.xfam.org/)

-- [ ] Which RNA family the seq belongs to?
+- [ ] 2.
+Which RNA family the seq belongs to?
+- [ ] 3.
+How many structures
+- [ ] What members clan (CL00012) contains?

 # 2. Secondary structure prediction
-Predict secondary structure for a sequence:
+Predict secondary structure for the sequence:

 http://genesilico.pl/comparna/
 ## Get ss from a structure (in the PDB format)